dxdesjardins/GDEssentials/README.md

 5. Various Extension Methods and Listeners.

+6. Many more things.
+This repository is developing quickly so documentation is currently lacking.

 Known Issues
 ----
 This project currently suffers from an infamous engine bug.
 It has been fixed for the upcoming 4.3 release.
 I recommend first reading the issue report at: